-The Low-Density Residential subdivision areas t ical prise detached single-family homes at lowerdensity ranges with considerable open space for e recreation.
-The responsible development of major subdivisions at low-density levels should nned areas with supportive roadways and utility infrastructure.
-The low-density residential areas are ntende to be imarily single-family developments, with less than one dwelling unit per acre.
-However, the nstitutional uses, such as civic, church, and educational facilities.
-These land use districts radia anticipated growth areas without "leapfrogging" over agricultural land.
+The Low-Density Residential subdivision areas typically comprise detached single-family homes at lower-density ranges with considerable open space for active recreation.
+The responsible development of major subdivisions at low-density levels should be planned in areas with supportive roadways and utility infrastructure.
+The low-density residential areas are intended to be primarily single-family developments, with less than one dwelling unit per acre.
+However, they may also include institutional uses, such as civic, church, and educational facilities.
+These land use districts radiate to anticipated growth areas without "leapfrogging" over agricultural land.

-Typical uses in Low-Density lesidentic include single-family homes with neighborhood parks, open space, convenient access/proximity to choos, places of worship, and government facilities.
+Typical uses in Low-Density Residential include single-family homes with neighborhood parks, open space, convenient access/proximity to schools, places of worship, and government facilities.